zilongw0917/portfolio_starter/README.md

 - [ ] Create your navigation bar that will link all your pages together.

-- [ ] Give your HTML elements class names.
+- [ ] Give your HTML elements classes in order to add Flexbox to the CSS.

 - [ ] Write your biography on your About Me page.